5 Important Restaurant Industry Trends (2021-2023)

 The global food delivery market is making up an increasingly larger part of the restaurant industry.

 Searches for “food delivery app” have grown by 6900% over the last decade.

-On the back of widespread restaurant closures, the online food delivery market grew by an estimated 27% in 2020.
+On the back of widespread restaurant closures due to coronavirus, the online food delivery market grew by an estimated 27% in 2020.

 The global online food delivery market is expected to grow to $182.3 billion in the next four years.

 The number of online food delivery service users also rose from 1.17 billion in 2019 to 1.43 billion in 2020.

 That number is predicted to jump to 1.6 billion by the end of 2021.

 China made up the largest segment of the market in 2020 ($51.5 billion), growing by 28% year-over-year.

 And its 650 million delivery customers made up close to half of the global user base.